FREQUENTLY ASKED QUESTIONS

 After an individual reaches out to schedule a free consultation and decides that therapy feels like a good fit, they will be provided all intake paperwork via email and will be provided with the link for the first scheduled video session.
 I will join onto the screen at the scheduled time to welcome the individual to the therapy session and to begin building the therapeutic relationship with one another.

 Do you accept insurance?

 For most insurance companies, I am an out of network provider.
 Most clients find that they are able to use their Health Savings Account to pay for sessions and/or receive out of network reimbursement from their insurance company.
-I am in network with Cigna and Cigna policy holders are able to use their insurance as a form of payment with their co-pay.
+I am in network with Cigna and Horizon BCBSNJ.
+Cigna and Horizon BCBSNJ policy holders are able to use their insurance as a form of payment with their co-pay and/or deductible.

 How long am I going to be in therapy for?

 This is very individualized for each person.
 Typically therapy lasts for about six months, however it could be a year or longer depending on the person’s needs and the person’s long term goals.
 This is something that we can continue to discuss during the therapy process.